YounesB-McGill/modeling-assistant/modelingassistant/corpus_descriptions/README_TOC.md

 > Can you find a better way to express this relationship?

-> Is there a [direct ]relationship between these two classes?

 Text response:

-> Can you find a better way to express this relationship?

 > Is there a [direct ]relationship between these two classes?